orsonteodoro/gcf2/profiles/gaming/README.md

         is also the possiblity that the person that wrote the integrated test did not do a thorough job, and it still fails on the live system.
 The standard is that there should be no problems on the live system.
-If the problem caused by sanitizers is not a problem for core package set but is a problem with the optional set, the sanitizer should still be disabled.
+If the problem caused by sanitizers is not a problem for the needed package set but is a problem with the unused package set, the sanitizer should still be disabled.
 The problem can manifest in an overlooked or unrevisited use case.

     [2] It is recommended to set CFLAGS_HARDENED_DISABLED=1 and